Skip to content

 Review Analysis

-Trustpilot is two reviews, 3.5/5 average, split exactly 50/50 between 5-star and 1-star.
-The 5-star review praises fast onboarding and gambling-friendly customer service — 'quite rare in the Gambling industry,' the reviewer notes — which is on-message for what Xace markets.
-The 1-star is unspecified.
-Sample size of two is not a basis for any judgement; B2B account providers rarely accumulate consumer-review density because end users never see the IBAN layer.
-Scamadviser scores the site as legitimate.
-PayRate42 awards a 'Green' compliance rating with no documented violations.
-Glassdoor is more informative, in a negative way: 2.1/5 from seven reviews with only 15% recommending Xace to a friend, and the qualitative content is consistent.
-Repeated themes include 'extremely toxic environment from C-levels and founders,' micromanagement, employees contacted during sick days and time off, and employees losing jobs without explanation.
+Trustpilot is two reviews, 3.5/5 average, split 50/50 between 5-star and 1-star.
+The 5-star review praises fast onboarding and gambling-friendly customer service, which the reviewer calls 'quite rare in the Gambling industry' and is on-message for what Xace markets, while the 1-star is unspecified.
+A sample size of two is not a basis for any judgement, since B2B account providers rarely accumulate consumer-review density because end users never see the IBAN layer.
+Scamadviser scores the site as legitimate, and PayRate42 awards a 'Green' compliance rating with no documented violations.
+Glassdoor is more informative in a negative way: 2.1/5 from seven reviews with only 15% recommending Xace to a friend, and the qualitative content is consistent, with repeated themes of 'extremely toxic environment from C-levels and founders,' micromanagement, employees contacted during sick days and time off, and employees losing jobs without explanation.
 One contrarian review mentions good salaries and occasional WFH.
-Sample is small (seven reviews) but the signal is consistent and concerning.
-The OffshoreCorpTalk community thread documents a separate pattern: applicants frustrated by Xace requesting full documentation packages, then rejecting without specifying a reason.
-That experience aligns with a high-touch compliance posture serving regulated operators rather than offshore corporate-services use cases.
+The sample is small at seven reviews, but the signal is consistent and concerning.
+A separate OffshoreCorpTalk community thread documents another pattern: applicants frustrated by Xace requesting full documentation packages, then rejecting without specifying a reason, which aligns with a high-touch compliance posture serving regulated operators rather than offshore corporate-services use cases.

 Context for Operators

-What you actually want for an Xace decision is operator references, not consumer reviews.
-Xace does not publish customer names, and case studies are essentially absent — Lunicorn lists Xace in its portfolio and quotes €2bn processed annually, but no named customer testimonials.
-For an operator evaluating Xace, the diligence path is: (1) verify the FCA register entry for FRN 948213 and the MFSA register entry for Xace Malta Ltd, (2) ask in iGaming operator communities for current customer experience — SBC events, GAMA, EGR member discussions, operator-focused Slack channels — and (3) test the onboarding process against your own license type before any signed engagement.
-The published €2bn annual volume is the most meaningful operational number; the FCA and MFSA licenses are the most meaningful trust anchors; the Glassdoor pattern is the most meaningful negative signal.
+What you actually want for an Xace decision is operator references rather than consumer reviews.
+Xace does not publish customer names, and case studies are essentially absent, with Lunicorn listing Xace in its portfolio and quoting €2bn processed annually but no named customer testimonials.
+For an operator evaluating Xace, the diligence path is to verify the FCA register entry for FRN 948213 and the MFSA register entry for Xace Malta Ltd, then ask in iGaming operator communities for current customer experience (SBC events, GAMA, EGR member discussions, operator-focused Slack channels), then test the onboarding process against your own license type before any signed engagement.
+The published €2bn annual volume is the most meaningful operational number, the FCA and MFSA licenses are the most meaningful trust anchors, and the Glassdoor pattern is the most meaningful negative signal.
 Together those three pieces are the basis for a real decision, not the Trustpilot count.

 Notable Clients

-Xace does not publish a named customer list on its site, which is unusual for a B2B fintech of this age but consistent with the gambling-industry preference for discretion in banking relationships.
-The site references 'some of the biggest names in Gaming' as customers and quotes €2bn a year in payments processed across customer accounts — the volume number is consistent across multiple PR releases and the Cyprus expansion announcement.
-PitchBook and LeadIQ list Xace's customer base at 'thousands' of gaming firms without detail.
-PayRate42's compliance profile cites 'casinos, bookmakers, gaming operators and businesses licensed out of Curacao' as the explicit customer base.
-For an operator evaluating Xace, the reference-check approach has to be lateral: ask in iGaming operator communities (industry Slack channels, GAMA, EGBA member discussions, SBC events) rather than expecting Xace to put a casino CFO on a reference call.
-The discretion is real and largely a feature, not a bug — but it complicates due diligence.
+Xace does not publish a named customer list on its site, which is unusual for a B2B fintech of this age but consistent with the gambling industry's preference for discretion in banking relationships.
+The site references 'some of the biggest names in Gaming' as customers and quotes €2bn a year in payments processed across customer accounts, a volume number consistent across multiple PR releases and the Cyprus expansion announcement.
+PitchBook and LeadIQ list Xace's customer base at 'thousands' of gaming firms without detail, and PayRate42's compliance profile cites 'casinos, bookmakers, gaming operators and businesses licensed out of Curacao' as the explicit customer base.
+For an operator evaluating Xace, the reference-check approach has to be lateral, asking in iGaming operator communities (industry Slack channels, GAMA, EGBA member discussions, SBC events) rather than expecting Xace to put a casino CFO on a reference call.
+The discretion is real and largely a feature rather than a bug, but it complicates due diligence.

 Operational Details